razonyang/hugo-theme-bootstrap/exampleSite/content/docs/layouts/docs/index.md

 linkTitleIcon = '<i class="fas fa-columns fa-fw"></i>'
 {{< /code-toggle >}}

-### 权重于排序
+### Weight

-We sort documents according to the `navweight` parameter, upper weight gets higher precedence.
-For documents without 'navweight' specified, they are sorted alphabetically by `title`.
+We sort documents according to the `navWeight` parameter, upper weight gets higher precedence.
+For documents without 'navWeight' specified, they are sorted alphabetically by `title`.

 {{< code-toggle >}}
 navWeight = 1000